beach1208/Nagisa-Kojima.com/README.md

 I picked Scrollify.js for making smooth full page scroll sections.
 It's implemented at Works page.

 ### GSAP
-In a first phase of development, I added some animations to pages with CSS animation.
-It was good learnings and I loved it.
-However, GSAP is fast and easy to maintain my codes.
-In every page, I added some animations with GSAP.
+In a first phase of development, I used CSS animations to add motions in pages.
+In addition to it,I learned that GSAP was fast and easy to maintain my codes.
+So I added some animations with GSAP as well.

 ### Wordpress
 I developed this website as a static website at first.
 Then I learned about Wordpress.
 I divided all html files to php files for Wordpress theme development.